piaaaac/artangel-earth-rising/v/2-beta/README.md

 ## TODO

--   import fonts
+-   check if versions are the final mastered ones
--   import icons
+-   add all correct copy
--   typography settings
+-   when UI is active make video more visible (on pause or mousemove)

 ## Accessibiity checklist